 I love mountain biking!
 But mountain biking may not be your thing.
 I believe it’s important to have an active “thing” that helps you stay motivated, focused, and having fun.
 Even better if that “thing” changes with the seasons!
+It’s called the change process.

-There are literally thousands of groups and organizations you can connect with, that host event virtually every week.
+There are literally thousands of groups and organizations you can connect with, that host events virtually every week.
 Finding a group or outlet like this is critical to your transformation.
 Now I’m not talking transformation in the traditional “Beach Body” or “Weight Loss” sense.

 Having a great-looking body and losing a few pounds is definitely a nice side effect or bonus, but I’m a firm believer that having these as your primary goal is a recipe for disaster.
 For long-term success (and happiness), there must be more to your goals.
 Just ask around to see how many weight loss and fitness New Year’s Resolutions were achieved…and maintained.